What is Gryphcon?

 Gryphcon works on a convention-pass system.
 Once you have a pass, it gives you access to the open convention space for the entire weekend, and the ability to register for a specific number of limited-space games.
 For additional limited-slot game access, you will have to upgrade your pass at the front desk.

-The passes offered at Gryphcon 2016 are listed below.
+The single passes offered at Gryphcon 2019 are listed below.

 NOTE: Some Special Events have additional costs.